132nd-vWing/ATRM_Brief/Ranges/Range14.md

 How-To-Use:

-- Once in the mission, first take any slot of a USA airframe and then switch to TACTICAL COMMANDER or JTAC (The purpose of this is to allow receiving of messages generated only for specific users.
-This step is essential!
+- Once in the mission, first take any slot of a SWITZERLAND airframe and then switch to TACTICAL COMMANDER or JTAC (The purpose of this is to allow receiving of messages generated only for specific users. **This step is essential!**
-- In the F10 menu, select ACTIVATE RANGE-14 PRESET CAS SCENARIO RANDOMLY.
+- In the F10 menu, select ACTIVATE R14 PRESET CAS SCENARIO RANDOMLY.
 This would display the GFC-briefing to you providing you with the situation , priorities, restrictions and other scenario-specific information.
 It is highly advised to screenshot this screen so that the brief can be read later on as needed.
 The briefing relates to the [GFC-JTAC Coordination Map](https://cloud.132virtualwing.org/s/RdHNqBNkNNgwWiP)
 - The JTAC/FAC(A) should use the GFC-brief message provided in conjunction with the map to orient himself in the range and prepare the required AO-update and additional details for the CAS flights as needed.
 After a few minutes, The "regular" JTAC units of the range will deactivate and only the scenario-specific JTAC would be available (The GFC brief also states the LATLONG of your JTAC position for this scenario).